 2. Take a Walking Tour

 One of the best ways to explore Lunenburg is on foot.
-The town is easily walkable on your own, but a guided walking tour provides insights and interesting stories about the town, like the Lunenburg ‘bumps’ that you’ll see all throughout the town.
+You can wander on your own, but a guided walking tour brings the town to life with insights and interesting stories, like the Lunenburg ‘bumps’ that you’ll see all throughout the town.

 Did you know?
 Lunenburg’s Old Town is one of two urban UNESCO sites in North America, as well as a National Historic Site of Canada.